GeorgiTerziev02/achieving-real-time-communication/README.md

-# Achieving real time communication examples
+# Achieving real time communication

 Theory and demo code from an additional lecture led by me on the topic "Real time communication between server and client".